mahowik/MahoRotorF4-Discovery/README.md

 - AQ32
 - FF32
 - MWArmF4
-- BaseFlight & MultiWii by default of cause :)
+- BaseFlight & MultiWii by default of course :)

 Enjoy but remember it's not tested in air yet! ;)